elescj/elescj.github.io/projects/boston-house/README.md

 | MAE (Mean Absolute Error)                 | 0.151284          |
 | MAPE (Mean Absolute Percentage Error)     | 5.257965          |

-These results indicate that the model explains approximately 73% of the variance in housing prices and has an average error of 23%.
+These results indicate that the model explains approximately 73% of the variance in housing prices and achieves a mean absolute percentage error of approximately 5.26%.

 ---